What Size Dumpster Do I Need?

 Factors affecting cost: Location, rental duration, debris type, delivery distance, and weight overages ($50-100/ton over included weight).

-This calculator offers two modes: Quick Estimate for fast ballpark figures when you don't know exact measurements, and Detailed Estimate for precise calculations based on square footage and debris type.
+Two modes are available: Quick Estimate for fast ballpark figures when you don't know exact measurements, and Detailed Estimate for precise calculations based on square footage and debris type.

 Select your project type, choose a size tier (Small to Extra Large), and optionally specify debris type.
-The calculator computes volume and weight, then recommends the most cost-effective dumpster size—including scenarios where multiple dumpsters may be needed.
+The calculator computes volume and weight, then recommends the most cost-effective dumpster size (including scenarios where multiple dumpsters may be needed).

 Quick Estimate assumes standard debris.
 For heavy materials (concrete, brick) or roofing with multiple layers, use Detailed Estimate for better accuracy.